techidaily/site-games-able/source/_posts/game-time-silence-concealing-your-gaming-discourse.md

  Image Credit:[Xbox](https://news.xbox.com/en-us/2023/07/12/xbox-voice-reporting-feature/)

  Similarly to taking captures on your Xbox Series X|S, recorded voice chats are also saved to your Xbox.
-However, while you can[upload Xbox captures to an external storage device](https://www.makeuseof.com/how-to-copy-xbox-game-captures-to-external-storage/) , you only have the option to delete or report your saved voice clips.
+However, while you can [upload Xbox captures to an external storage device](https://www.makeuseof.com/how-to-copy-xbox-game-captures-to-external-storage/) , you only have the option to delete or report your saved voice clips.

 ## How to Record Voice Chats on Xbox Series X|S